Skip to main content

 • Inspectors evaluate the degree to which organisational arrangements provide assurance for the delivery of high quality services, by motivated staff in a well led and managed service.

-4.14 The number of themes considered will be dependent upon the type of inspection undertaken, as described in section 5.
-To support a consistent approach to the inspection process, we have developed inspection frameworks for each regulated service that focuses on outcomes and what good looks like.
+4.14 The number of themes considered will depend on the type of inspection undertaken, as described in section 5.
+To support a consistent approach to the inspection process, we have developed practice guidance for specific types of regulated services focused on outcomes.

 4.15 These inspection frameworks are accessible on the providing a care service area of our website.